-Apart from DNA markers, we can distinguish another group of markers associated with chromosomal polymorphism, which is detected using chromosome banding techniques.
-Chromosomal polymorphism mainly affects the size of constitutive heterochromatin blocks (CBG staining technique) and nucleolar organizer regions (Ag-NOR technique).
+Apart from DNA markers, we can distinguish another group of markers associated with chromosomal polymorphism, which is detected with the use of banding chromosome staining techniques.
+Chromosomal polymorphism mainly affects the size of constitutive heterochromatin blocks identified using CBG staining technique and nucleolar organizer regions identified using Ag-NOR technique.